 What subjects may be studied?

 Scholars are free to study any aspect of Religious Education or associated subjects they wish but preference will be given to applicants whose work can be seen to be of direct value to the teaching of RE in schools.
 Occasionally the Institute, in conjunction with one of its partner universities or colleges, may advertise for an RE teacher to undertake research on a specific topic which is relevant to RE.

 The Scholarship will cover the cost of tuition, essential local travel and, by negotiation with the school, the salary of a replacement teacher up to point 6 of the main pay scale.

 All Scholars are expected to produce an outline study plan of their project, which must be sent to the the Farmington Institute before the start of the Scholarship.
 Towards the end of the Scholarship, the Scholar will give a presentation on their work at the University/School and again at our 2019 conference.
 All Scholars are expected to produce a written report on the work they have undertaken, which must be sent to the Farmington Institute on completion of the Scholarship.

 During the period of the Scholarship, there will be regular tutorials and at least one visit to the Farmington Institute.

-Application forms for Scholarships are available from the Farmington Institute at firstname.lastname@example.org.
-The closing date for applications for the academic year 2018/19 is 22 January 2018.
+Application forms for Scholarships are available from the Farmington Institute at firstname.lastname@example.org or by downloading it here application-form-2019-20.
+The closing date for applications for the academic year 2019/20 is 27th January 2019.

 Further information about the Farmington Institute, its Scholarships and the work of previous Scholars is to be found on this website.
 Please contact us for other enquiries.